Accelerynt-Security/AS-Blob-Storage-Add-Domains-to-Zscaler-URL-Category/README.md

 ![Zscaler_Key_Vault_3](Images/Zscaler_Key_Vault_3.png)

-Once both secrets have been added to the vault, navigate to the "**Access policies**" menu option, also found under the "**Settings**" section on the key vault page menu.
+Once both secrets have been added to the vault, navigate to the "**Access policies**" menu option.
 Leave this page open, as you will need to return to it once the playbook has been deployed.
 See [Granting Access to Azure Key Vault](https://github.com/Accelerynt-Security/AS-Blob-Storage-Add-Domains-to-Zscaler-URL-Category#granting-access-to-azure-key-vault).

 ![Zscaler_Key_Vault_4](Images/Zscaler_Key_Vault_4.png)